 Body length 8 to 10mm.
-A small greyish fly with a dark and light grey pattern on the abdomen and white spatulate palps.
+A small greyish fly with a dark and light grey pattern on the abdomen and, in the male, white spatulate palps.

 Muddy areas beside streams or ponds.
-The adults prey on small flies and eat some carrion such as drowned insects.
+The adults feed on carrion, such as drowned insects, or slow moving aquatic larvae.
 The larvae live in the mud, feeding on larvae of other invertebrates.

 Status and distribution